Enhancing Boolean networks with continuous logical operators and edge tuning

-The higher $q_{ij}$ is, the lower is the weakening of the signal $x_{i}(k)$ conveyed by $e_{ij}$: a strong edge has a $q_{ij}$ close to $1$ whereas a weak edge has a $q_{ij}$ close to $0$.
-Biologically, \textit{edge weakening} can take into account that some biological interactions can be weaker than other ones.
-For example, given a receptor, an edge modeling its activation by a partial agonist should have a lower $q_{ij}$ than an edge modeling its activation by a full agonist.
+Biologically, \textit{edge weakening} takes into account that some biological interactions can be weaker than other ones.
+For example, given a membrane receptor, an edge modeling its activation by a partial agonist should have a lower $w_{ij}$ than an edge modeling its activation by a full agonist.